jgm/lunamark/README.markdown

 # Lunamark

-Lunamark is a lua library for conversion between markup formats.
-Currently Markdown and HTML are the only supported input formats, and HTML, Docbook, ConTeXt, LaTeX, and Groff man are the supported output formats, but lunamark's modular architecture makes it easy to add new parsers and writers.
-Parsers are written using a PEG grammar.
+Lunamark is a lua library and command-line program for conversion of markdown to other textual formats.
+Currently HTML, Docbook, ConTeXt, LaTeX, and Groff man are the supported output formats, but it is easy to add new writers or modify existing ones.
+The markdown parser is written using a PEG grammar and can also be modified by the user.

-Lunamark's Markdown parser currently supports the following extensions (which can be turned on or off individually):
+Lunamark's markdown parser currently supports the following extensions (which can be turned on or off individually):

   - Smart typography (fancy quotes, dashes, ellipses)
   - Significant start numbers in ordered lists